pantelisantonoudiou/MatWAND/README.md

 # MatWAND
- MatWAND (Matlab spectral-Wave Analysis of Neuronal Data) is a MatLab application for simple and efficient automated oscillation analysis.
+ MatWAND (Matlab spectral-Wave Analysis of Neuronal Data) is a MATLAB application for simple and efficient automated oscillation analysis.

  ![Banner](/Images/Interface.PNG)